12 Must-Ask Landlord Reference Check Questions

-Getting references from previous landlords is perhaps the most important of all the screening steps.
-A lousy tenant can disguise themselves in person and over the phone, but they can’t hide from their past actions that the previous landlord can reveal.
-Remember, the references you receive from past landlords are the best indication of the way the tenant will behave for you.
+Asking the right reference check questions of previous landlords is perhaps the most important of all the screening steps.
+A lousy tenant can disguise themselves in person and over the phone, but they can't hide from their past actions.

-Now, some tenants will try and be sneaky and have a friend pose as their previous landlord.
-One way to find out if the person you are speaking with is really a landlord is by first calling and asking, “Do you have any vacancies?”
-If it’s a friend, they will quickly be thrown off, whereas a landlord will simply answer your question.
-Another way to verify the person you’re speaking with is actually a landlord is by asking for verification of the tenant’s rental specifics, such as the address, lease term, and rental amount.
-A friend posing as the tenant’s landlord is most likely not going to have this information.
+Here's a huge red flag: Some sneaky tenants will ask a friend to pose as their previous landlord.
+One way to find out if the person you are speaking with is really a landlord is by first calling and asking, "Do you have any vacancies?" before any reference questions.
+If it's a friend, they will quickly be thrown off, whereas a landlord will simply answer your question.

 - What was the monthly rent?